ChromexUnderscore/OriginsTweaks/README.md

 <details><summary>Avian</summary>

 + Avians can tame animals, and some animals will automatically trust them.
-+ When harvesting crops with a hoe, Avians get more drops and have a chance for golden variants.
++ When harvesting crops with a hoe, they can drop more items.
+  + Not Available in 1.20.1.
++ Avians can receive golden variants of crops.
 + Glistering Melons can be eaten.
+  + Not Available in 1.20.1.

 + Avians can toggle Slow Falling on or off.

 </details>